lmendezotero/Postgraduate-Project/README.md

 ![alt text](https://github.com/lmendezotero/Postgraduate-Project/blob/master/House%20Prices%20Prediction/Pictures/HOUSE_PRICE_PREDICTION.PNG)

+## Project Duration ⏳
+From May 2020 until September 2020.

 ## Description of the project 🔊

 The goal of the project is to find the best fitting model for predicting the house prices of the Ames city, a region of the United States, by applying advanced regressions techniques.
 This case study is part of a kaggle competition, which is called [House Prices Prediction: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).